 - General exercises and stretches

-Properly structured exercises and stretches in context of patient’s individual condition
+Properly structured exercises and stretches in the context of the patient’s individual condition

 - Specific stabilization exercises